2026 Artisan Tour of Kyushu Japan

 - All local transport (train and private minivans)

-- Expert English speaking tour guides (locally licensed)
+- Expert English-speaking tour guides (locally licensed)

-DISCLAIMER: Unless otherwise stated, this tour does not include the costs of international and domestic airfares, transfers on the last day, travel insurance, alcoholic and non-alcoholic beverages, transport during free time, personal expenses (laundry, internet, telephone, coin lockers etc.) and Visa (if required).
+DISCLAIMER: Unless otherwise stated, this tour does not include the costs of international and domestic airfares, travel insurance, alcoholic and non-alcoholic beverages, transport during free time, personal expenses (laundry, internet, telephone, coin lockers etc.) and Visa (if required).

 Reviews